CCM (ice hockey)

-CCM Hockey is a Canadian manufacturer of ice hockey equipment.
-CCM was formerly an initialism for Canada Cycle & Motor Co.
-Ltd., a bicycle manufacturer that began producing hockey as a secondary business.
-The original company went bankrupt in 1983, though both product lines were continued under new, separate ownership.
+CCM Hockey is a Canadian brand of ice hockey equipment owned by Altor Equity Partners through its portfolio company Sport Maska Inc. The history of the brand traces to 1905, when Canada Cycle and Motor Limited, founded in 1899, began manufacturing hockey equipment as a secondary business.
+After Canada Cycle went bankrupt in 1982, it sold off its cycling and hockey divisions to separate owners.
+The hockey division was acquired by Sport Maska, a Quebec-based manufacturer of jerseys.

-The CCM trademark continues to be used by two separate entities: CCM Hockey, formerly The Hockey Company, manufacturing hockey equipment, and CCM Cycle, manufacturing bicycles.

-CCM Hockey is currently owned by Canadian private equity firm Birch Hill Equity Partners, after the Adidas Group sold the brand for around $100 million in 2017.

-As of June 2021, the newly appointed CEO by Birch Hill Equity Partners is Marrouane Nabih.
-Since then, the company has gone through major changes and restructuring within the senior management group.
+In 1991, Sport Maska was placed under the ownership of a new holding company called SLM International.
+By 1998, SLM's portfolio of brands had grown to include Canadien, CCM, Heaton, Jofa, Koho, and Titan, and in 1999 SLM changed its name to The Hockey Company.
+In 2004, Reebok purchased The Hockey Company, but a year later was itself purchased by Adidas.
+In 2017, Adidas sold all of its hockey operations and brand rights, which remained consolidated under Sport Maska, to the private equity firm Birch Hill Equity Partners.
+In October 2024, Altor Equity Partners of Sweden purchased a majority stake in Sport Maska, and in January 2025 was joined by Northleaf Capital Partners.

 CCM's range of products for hockey includes sticks, skates, helmets, shoulder pads, elbow pads, goaltender masks, goaltender pads, goaltender gloves, knee pads, throat collars, and team uniforms for the American Hockey League.

 History

+Canada Cycle and Motor era, 1905–1982

 CCM was founded in 1899 after the collapse of the bicycle market.
 Established "when the operations of four major Canadian bicycle manufacturers amalgamated: H. A. Lozier, Massey-Harris, Goold, and Welland Vale Manufacturing."
 CCM produced bicycles for many years in the area of Weston, Toronto, Ontario.
 They also briefly produced the Russell automobile.

 By 1905, with saturation in the bicycle market, CCM began producing hockey skates using scrap steel that was left over at the plant from the manufacture of bicycles and automobiles, and subsequently began manufacturing other hockey gear.

 In 1937, CCM acquired the Tackaberry brand made by a Manitoban named George Tackaberry and "Tacks" remained the company's signature skate until late 2006, when the Tacks line was replaced with the "Vector" line, then the "U+" line, and"RBZ" line, now the "Jetspeed" line.
 The "Tacks" line was later reintroduced in 2014.

-The original CCM went bankrupt in 1983.
-All of the assets of the company were purchased by Procycle Group Inc. of Quebec who retained the bicycle division and sold off the hockey division to Montreal businessman David Zunenshine who owned GC Knitting, a manufacturer of hockey jerseys.
-The company subsequently used the CCM brand when producing hockey equipment.